 To make a layered smoothie

-- Blend ingredients, and then remove all but one cup of the mixture from the blender and add in the raspberries.
-Blend until combined and pink.
-For yellow, remove a half cup of original smoothie, and stir in a pinch of turmeric powder.
+- Make a portion brighter yellow.
+For a more vibrant yellow, remove a half cup of original smoothie, and stir in a pinch of turmeric powder.

-- Serve the smoothie colors by layering one on the other.
-I layered mine with some fresh coconut yogurt for a tropical feel.
+- Serve the smoothie by layering one on the other.
+I topped mine with some fresh coconut yogurt and shredded coconut for a tropical feel.